 The course has two flaws, but I would HIGHLY recommend this course despite those flaws.

 - The video and written content of the course, i.e. the parts that actually teach you ACI concepts, are seriously lacking in both content and clarity.
 I definitely consider this a big flaw.
-I have completely five other CLN courses, and the video content was much more comprehensive and useful in those courses.
+I have completed five other CLN courses, and the video content was much more comprehensive and useful in those courses.

 - The labs take 30-60 minutes to load.
 Honestly, this is not really a major flaw.
 Cisco spins up live labs with REAL hardware for you in this course when you initiate one of numerous labs in this course – and real hardware takes time to load, so this 30-60 minute load time is totally reasonable.